 - American Opportunity Tax Credit (AOTC): You can get a tax credit for eligible educational expenses during your first four years of college for up to $2,500 per student.
 This is a refundable tax credit.

 - Lifetime Learning Credit: This tax credit can help with tuition related expenses for up to $2,000 per tax return, provided you’re enrolled at an eligible educational institution.
-Unlike the AOTC, there is no requirement that the credit is taken in the first four years of college and you don’t have to be enrolled at least half time.
+Unlike the AOTC, there is no requirement that the credit is taken for the first four years of college and you don’t have to be enrolled at least half time.
 Please note: You may qualify for both, but you can only claim one on your taxes.

 As far as deductions, you may be eligible for the Student Loan Interest Deduction.
 Unlike other loans, you may be able to deduct your interest from a qualifying student loan.
 And if you received a scholarship, make sure you understand if it qualifies as tax free.
 Generally speaking, the scholarship has to be used for educational expenses at a qualifying institution to be considered tax free.